Char (musician)

 Hisato Takenaka (竹中 尚人), known professionally as Char, is a Japanese musician, singer-songwriter and record producer.
 He is considered one of Japan's greatest guitar players.

-In 2003, Char was ranked by HMV Japan at number 38 on their list of the 100 most important Japanese pop acts.
+In 2003, Char was ranked by HMV at number 38 on their list of the 100 most important Japanese pop acts.
 Rolling Stone Japan ranked his album Psyche number 36 on their 2007 list of the greatest Japanese rock albums of all time.
 Char came in third in a 2011 goo poll on who the Japanese people thought was the best guitarist to represent the country.
 Char was named the greatest Japanese guitarist in a 2017 list by Guitar Magazine, as voted on by professional musicians, and in a 2019 public poll held by goo.
 His song "A Fair Wind" was named the 34th best guitar instrumental by Young Guitar Magazine in 2019.
 Char endorses Fender, with whom he has signature model guitars.
 He also has signature models with ESP.